kyberdrb/installed_packages_linux/README.md

                 rm -r .local/share/keyrings/

-* canta-gtk-theme-git numix-circle-icon-theme-git - XFCE theme and icon pack
+* lxde-icon-theme - XFCE icon pack
-    - Style: Canta-light-compact
-    - Icon: Numix Circle Light

 * linux-firmware-iwlwifi-git - linux firmware with the support of Intel wireless devices, such as bluetooth and Wi-Fi.
 Replaces the default `linux-firmware` package.
     - In my case it provided newer firmware for my